Many Capitol riot cases could hinge on 1st trial's outcome | Law-Order

 - United States

-The first trial for one of the hundreds of Capitol riot prosecutions starts this week, with jury selection scheduled to begin on Monday for the case against Guy Wesley Reffitt.
+The first trial for one of the hundreds of Capitol riot prosecutions begins this week, with jury selection starting Monday in the case against Guy Wesley Reffitt.
 The Texas man is charged with bringing a gun onto Capitol grounds, interfering with police officers guarding the building, and threatening his teenage children if they reported him to authorities.
+Jurors could hear attorneys' opening statements as soon as Tuesday.

 “It'll really be interesting to see how strong a case the government has and whether or not they're relying on evidence that, when pushed and tested, stands up.
-It's going to have a huge impact going forward,” added Sofer, now a partner at a law firm.
+It's going to have a huge impact going forward,” added Sofer, now a partner at the law firm Husch Blackwell.

 Reffitt is a member of a militia-style group called the “Texas Three Percenters,” according to prosecutors.
 The Three Percenters militia movement refers to the myth that only 3% of Americans fought in the Revolutionary War against the British.